Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Appalachian State Stats and Trends

-- The Mountaineers covered the spread in their only game when underdogs by 3.5 points or more.
+- This year, the Mountaineers won ATS in their only game as an underdog of 3.5 points or more.

-- Appalachian State has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).

-- Appalachian State is 3-2 against the spread and 4-1 overall when the team records more than 15.0 points.
+- When Appalachian State records more than 15.0 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Appalachian State piles up over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Appalachian State totals over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Mountaineers have turned the ball over 10 times this season, eight more turnovers than the Chanticleers have forced (2).